Continuous Variable Structured Collision Models: Examples

-The second case of interest is when the system interacts solely with the mode corresponding with the largest frequency $\tilde{\omega}_{\rm{Max}}$.
-This corresponds to the normal mode frequency $\tilde{\omega}_{E_{m'}}$, where $m'$ is chosen to be the value of $m$ for which Eq.~\ref{eq:Normal Modes} is maximised.
-One finds the maximum normal mode frequency to be
+The second case of interest is when the system interacts solely with the normal mode frequency $\tilde{\omega}_{\rm{Max}}$ corresponding to the largest wavevector within the Brillouin zone.
+This corresponds to the shortest wavelength mode with the frequency $\tilde{\omega}_{E_{m'}}$, where $m'$ is chosen to be the value of $m$ for which the $\sin^2\left[\frac{\pi}{N_E}(m-1)\right]$ term in Eq.~\eqref{eq:Normal Modes} is maximised.
+This frequency is found to be

 One must take care to choose appropriate values of $\lambda_I$ such that $\tilde{\omega}_{\text{Max}}$ remains real-valued.